humio/kafka-connect-hec-sink/README.md

 `humio.hec.buffer_size` | Maximum number of events to send per call the HEC endpoint.
 This configuration element must be an integer greater than zero and is __required__.
 `humio.hec.fields.topic` | When set, defines the name of the field which will automatically be set to hold the kafka topic name the event originated from.
 It may be useful to use a tag, e.g., `#httpd`.
 This configuration element must be a non-empty string and is _optional_.
 `humio.hec.fields.partition` | When set, defines the name of the field which will automatically be set to the partition of the kafka topic the event originated from.
 This configuration element must be a non-empty string and is _optional_.
+`humio.hec.fields.kafka_offset` | When set, this events field will be set to the kafka offset for the partition of the topic the message was received from.
+This configuration element must be a non-empty string and is _optional_.
+`humio.hec.fields.message_key` | When set, this events field will be set to the key of the kafka message, if one exists.
+Only string values are currently supported.
+This configuration element must be a non-empty string and is _optional_.
+`humio.hec.fields.message_headers` | When set, this events field will be set to the headers of the kafka message, if any exist.
+Kafka message headers consist of a key and a value, and keys may repeat.
+In event that a key appears only once, it will be expressed as a field with the name `<humio.hec.fields.message_headers>.<header-key>`.
+If a particular key appears more than once in a set of headers, it will be expressed as a field with the name `<humio.hec.fields.message_headers>.<header-key>[n]`, where _n_ is the ordinal position of the key as they are iterated, beginning at zero.
+Only string-to-string mappings are currently supported.
+This configuration element must be a non-empty string and is _optional_.
 `humio.hec.fields.use_kafka_timestamp` |  When `true`, will automatically set the `time` field of every event sent to the HEC endpoint to the kafka message time value.
 This configuration element must be one of `true` or `false` and is _optional_.
 `humio.hec.retry.max` | Maximum number of times a call to the HEC endpoint will be retried before failing (and throwing an exception).
 This configuration element is _optional_, with a default value of 10 retries.
 `humio.hec.retry.delay_sec` | Related to `humio.hec.retry.max`, retries use an exponential backoff strategy with an initial delay of `humio.hec.retry.delay_sec` seconds and is _optional_.
 Default value is 10 seconds.